open-resources/physics_bank/content/public/008.Energy/Conservation of Energy/Two Waterslide Paths/Two Waterslide Paths.md

     weight: 1
 myst:
   substitutions:
+    params:
+      vars:
-    params_vars_title: Two Waterslide Paths
+        title: Two Waterslide Paths
+      part1:
+        ans1:
-    params_part1_ans1_value: riders will arrive at the end of their slide with a greater final speed along path (i) than along path (ii).
+          value: riders will arrive at the end of their slide with a greater final speed along path (i) than along path (ii).
+        ans2:
-    params_part1_ans2_value: riders will arrive at the same speed at the end of their slide regardless of which track they choose.
+          value: riders will arrive at the same speed at the end of their slide regardless of which track they choose.
+        ans3:
-    params_part1_ans3_value: riders will arrive at the end of their slide with a greater final speed along path (ii) than along path (i).
+          value: riders will arrive at the end of their slide with a greater final speed along path (ii) than along path (i).
+        ans4:
-    params_part1_ans4_value: riders will not reach the end of their slide as they will fly off the sides of the track regardless of which track they choose.
+          value: riders will not reach the end of their slide as they will fly off the sides of the track regardless of which track they choose.
+        ans5:
-    params_part1_ans5_value: riders will not reach the end of their slide along path (ii) as they will not be able to get over the hill.
+          value: riders will not reach the end of their slide along path (ii) as they will not be able to get over the hill.
 ---
-# {{ params_vars_title }}
+# {{ params.vars.title }}
 Two waterslide paths are shown in the figure.

 <img src="waterslides.png" alt="Figure of two waterslide paths.
 The first slide forms an almost straight path from start to end while the second slide creates a deep valley and then a bump before reaching the end point." width=400>